 New technologies have been transforming the ways we think about volunteering over the past two decades.
 This section shows how debates on online/virtual/digital/remote volunteering have become more prominent since the start of the Covid-19, suggesting that the use of digital platforms to connect individuals, communities and organisations across borders is increasingly affecting volunteer management and engagement strategies.
 There is growing evidence on experiences of online volunteering allowing people to volunteer in more flexible ways from anywhere in the world, facilitating their connection with organisations and causes they care about.
 New technologies also include the use of digital mapping and social media tools during disasters, when remote types of self-organising can play key roles in mobilising and supporting the response to crises.
-On the other hand, research also highlights the different levels of digital literacy and (lack of) access to internet connection as important challenges affecting participation in online volunteering, notably among older adults and marginalised communities.
-The limited evidence in this section about online volunteering in the global South, and particularly in the Africa region, calls for more nuanced approaches to understanding the 'global' scope of the practice.
+On the other hand, research also highlights the different levels of digital literacy and (lack of) access to internet connection as important challenges affecting participation in online volunteering in the global South, and particularly in the Africa region, calls for more nuanced approaches to understanding the 'global' scope of the practice.
 At the same time, this guide also highlights the importance of accessing existing evidence to explore the potential benefits and challenges of online volunteering in different settings and improving the reach and impact of remote volunteers' activities in addressing social needs.